lanacaplana/lanacaplana.github.io/site/content/post/engagement-why/index.md

 ---
-title: What is employee engagement
+title: Why employee engagement is the key to business success
-description:  "In this page, I will explain how to define the employee engagement"
+description:  "In this page, I explain why employee engagement is the key to business success"
-date: 2022-04-11
+date: 2022-03-25
 meta: ["date", "author"]
-draft: true
 featured:
   url: featured.png
-  alt: Several palms bring four pieces of puzzle together
+  alt: Many people put their arms together
-summary: "This post provides definitions of employee and work engagement.
-It also explains the difference between engagement and satisfaction, as well as distinguishes it from other related concepts"
+summary: "This post introduces the concept of employee engagement and explains why it's important for businesses.
+It also highlights some of the key benefits of engagement, such as increased productivity and reduced turnover."
 tags:
   - "motivation"
   - "productivity"